TeamVanced/VancedManager/.github/ISSUE_TEMPLATE/bug-issue-template.md

 ---

-**Please only report your issue here, if all points below are true**
+**Please check all boxes below by replacing space with** `x`
-- I installed the App from [vancedapp.com](https://vancedapp.com), this github repository or the Vanced Discord server
+- [ ] I installed the App from [vancedapp.com](https://vancedapp.com), this github repository or the Vanced Discord server
-- I am using the latest version
+- [ ] I am using the latest version
-- This is an issue in the Vanced Manager app (NOT Youtube Vanced/Music)
+- [ ] This is an issue in the Vanced Manager and ONLY Vanced Manager (NOT Youtube Vanced/Music/microG)
-- This issue keeps re-occurring every time I try
+- [ ] This issue keeps re-occurring every time I try
-- For MIUI users: I disabled MIUI optimisations
+- [ ] I disabled MIUI optimisations (MIUI ONLY)

 **Phone Specifications:**
 - Brand: